Italian Meatballs Recipe

 Maria

 P.S.
-If you enjoy meatballs, Italian food and our recipe, please click like below
+If you enjoy meatballs, Italian food and this recipe, please click like below

-If you'd like a simple tomato sauce recipe that you can adapt to meatballs, simply by leaving out the Parma ham, then check out this one.
+If you'd like a simple tomato sauce recipe that you can adapt to use with your meatballs, simply by leaving out the parma ham, then check out this one.

 Let's get on with the meatballs recipe